Lifetime Disability Pension FAQs

 A Permanent Partial Disability (PPD) award generally includes money only for physical and mental impairment.

-A pension settlement is worth much more because instead of payment for medical impairment pays some loss of income for the rest of your life.
+A pension settlement is worth much more because instead of payment for medical impairment, it pays some loss of income for the rest of your life.
 This can be a lot of money over time.

-If you are not going to work again because of your job injury, talk to attorney Sharpe.
+If you will not work again because of your job injury, talk to our attorneys.
 See if you qualify for a pension.

 Pension Cost of Living Adjustment – COLA

 Pension payment amounts are scheduled to increase each year, effective July 1.
-The Cost of Living Allowance is determined by the change in the states average wage from the previous calendar year.
+The Cost of Living Allowance is determined by the state’s average wage change from the previous calendar year.
 This often amounts to a nice yearly increase.

 Can I (DIY) “Do It Yourself”?

-Yes it can be done.
-The pension rules are the same for you with or without a lawyer.
+Yes, it can be done.
+The pension rules are the same for you, with or without a lawyer.
 You need to fit your facts inside the pension rules.
-Easier said than done; but it can be done.
+Easier said than done, but it can be done.
 The important part is that you are prepared and ready at each step.
-You can’t DIY on a trial and error basis.
-One critical mistake will ruin your chance for a pension.
-Get it right and you will be happy.
+You can’t DIY on a trial-and-error basis.
+One critical mistake will ruin your chance of getting a pension.
+Get it right, and you will be happy.

 Do I Need a Lawyer to Get My Pension?